Lundbeck-Biometrics/tranSMART-admin/installation/installation.md

-# Guide for installing tranSMART on Lundbeck Ubuntu server
+# Guide for installing tranSMART on Ubuntu server

-This guide describes how to install the tranSMART platform on an Ubuntu server, and contains configuration specific to the setup of the server in Lundbeck.
+This guide describes how to install the tranSMART platform on an Ubuntu 14.04 server with a storage drive mounted as `/datastore`.

 The guide follows the publicly available installation instructions (https://wiki.transmartfoundation.org/display/transmartwiki/Install+the+current+official+release) but adds information on how to resolve issues in the 16.2 tranSMART release.